fjvallarino/monomer/docs/tutorials/05-producers.md

 time.

-The producer is created when the application starts by responding with a producer to the init event, which takes a function slightly different to what is provided to Task:
+The producer is created when the application starts by responding with a Producer to the init event.
+Producer takes a function slightly different to what is provided to Task:

 - It receives a function as an argument.
-This function is used for sending the messages to the application.
+This function is provided by the library and is used for sending messages back to the application.
 - It has () return type, meaning the only way of sending information to the application is through the function provided as argument.